Sandeep Jain

-Lieutenant General Sandeep Jain, is a serving general officer of the Indian Army.
-He currently serves as the chief of staff at Southern Army Command.
-He has earlier served as the 52nd Commandant of the Indian Military Academy and commander of the XVI Corps.
+Lieutenant General Sandeep Jain, AVSM, SM is a serving general officer of the Indian Army.
+He currently serves as the 50th Vice Chief of the Army Staff.
+He was previously serving as the General Officer Commanding-in-Chief, Southern Command, prior to that he was Chief of Staff, Southern Command.
+He earlier served as the Commandant, Indian Military Academy and as General Officer Commanding XVI Corps.
+He is also the Colonel of the Regiment of the Mahar Regiment since 1 August 2024.